-Pumped and Treated Water Storage: During Fiscal Year 2019, DC Water pumped an average of 96.4 million gallons of water per day.
-In addition, DC Water stores 61 million gallons of treated water at its eight facilities.
-The Washington Aqueduct stores an additional 49 million gallons.
+Pumped and Treated Water Storage: During Fiscal Year 2021, DC Water pumped an average of 95.1 million gallons of water per day.
+In addition, DC Water stores approximately 60 million gallons of treated water at its eight facilities (reservoirs and tanks).
+The Washington Aqueduct, which treats drinking water, stores an additional 49 million gallons.

-Water Distribution System: DC Water delivers water through roughly 1,350 miles of interconnected pipes, four pumping stations, five reservoirs, four water tanks, 43,860 valves, and 9,510 fire hydrants.
+Water Distribution System: DC Water delivers water through roughly 1,350 miles of interconnected pipes, four pumping stations, five reservoirs, fourwater tanks, 43,860 valves, and 9,510 fire hydrants.

-Sewer System: DC Water operates 2,000 miles of combined, separate, and stormwater sewers; 50,000 manholes and 25,000 catch basins; nine off-site wastewater pumping stations, one combined sewer swirl facility and 16 stormwater pumping stations.
+Sewer System: DC Water operates approximately 2,000 miles of combined, separate and storm water sewers, 50,000 manholes and 25,000 catch basins, 16 storm water pumping stations and 9 offsite wastewater pumping stations.

-Blue Plains Advanced Wastewater Treatment Plant (BPAWWTP): Blue Plains, located at the southernmost tip of the District, is the largest advanced wastewater treatment facility in the world, covering 150 acres along the Potomac River.
-Recycled water from the Blue Plains Plant, is used in the treatment of wastewater and is not sold for retail use.
+Blue Plains Advanced Wastewater Treatment Plant (BPAWWTP): Blue Plains, located at the southernmost tip of the district, is the largest advanced wastewater treatment facility in the world, covering more than 150 acres along the Potomac River.
+Through the complete treatment process, Blue Plains treats an annual average of 320 million gallons per day (MGD) and has a design capacity of 384 MGD, with a peak design capacity to treat more than one billion gallons per day.

-Wastewater Treatment Capacity: Blue Plains treats an annual average of 320 million gallons per day (MGD) and has a design capacity of 384 MGD, with a peak design capacity to treat more than one billion gallons per day.
+Wastewater Treatment Capacity: Blue Plains treats an annual average of 320 million gallons per day (MGD) and has a design capacity of 384 (MGD), with a peak design capacity to treat more than one billion gallons per day.